 Another very useful visualization can be a boxplot.
 A boxplot is like a histogram, in that it gives you a visualization of how the data are distributed.
-However, its a greater simplification of the distribution.
-It plots only a box for the bulk of the data, where the limits of the box are the 0.25 and 0.75 quantiles of the data (or 25% and 75% percentiles); a dark line across the middle is the median of the data.
+However, it is a much greater simplification of the distribution.
+It plots only a box for the bulk of the data, where the limits of the box are the 0.25 and 0.75 quantiles of the data (or 25th and 75th percentiles).
+A dark line across the middle is the median of the data.
 In addition, a boxplot gives additional information to evaluate the extremities of the distribution.
-It draws 'whiskers' out from the box to indicate how far out is the data beyond the 25% and 75% percentiles; specifically it calculates the interquartitle range (IQR) [just the difference between the 75% and 25% percentiles] and draws the whiskers out 1.5IQR from the boxes - or the smallest/largest data point whichever is closest to the box.
+It draws "whiskers" out from the box to indicate how far out is the data beyond the 25th and 75th percentiles; specifically it calculates the interquartitle range (IQR) [just the difference between the 25th and 75th percentiles] and draws the whiskers out 1.5 IQR from the boxs - or the smallest/largest data point whichever is closest to the box.
 Any data points outside of this range are ploted individually.